opea-project/GenAIInfra/helm-charts/README.md

 ### From Source Code

 These Helm charts are designed to be easy to start, which means you can deploy a workload easily without further options.
-However, `HUGGINGFACEHUB_API_TOKEN` should be set in most cases for a workload to start up correctly.
+However, `HF_TOKEN` should be set in most cases for a workload to start up correctly.
 Examples of deploy a workload:

 ```
 export myrelease=mytgi
 export chartname=common/tgi
 helm dependency update $chartname
-helm install $myrelease $chartname --set global.HUGGINGFACEHUB_API_TOKEN="insert-your-huggingface-token-here"
+helm install $myrelease $chartname --set global.HF_TOKEN="insert-your-huggingface-token-here"
 ```

 Depending on your environment, you may want to customize some of the options, see [Helm Charts Options](#helm-charts-options) for further information.